TrapperBerry/pavementdistressdetection/README.md

 Acknowledgement:
 The authors greatly appreciate the pavement images received from FHWA LTPP InfoPave.
 A good amount of the images were retrieved by the sponsor of this projrect Dr. Weidong Wu at UTC from LTPP InfoPave website.
+You are recommended to contact Dr. Weidong Wu (Weidong-Wu@utc.edu) if you plan to use the images in your research.

 Note: please cite the work following:
 J. Berry, & S. McHugh, (2021), GitHub repository, https://github.com/TrapperBerry/pavementdistressdetection